Eleven days, our fourth Iceland in eighteen months, walked one glacier and rode another

 winding down

-• 8 - 9 Dec · the trip winding down to the flight home
+8 - 9 Dec · the trip lets go: a short town day, then the early flight out

 Facts visible only at trip scale.